benroberts999/updatePRN_SVN/README.md

 PRN_GPS_GPSDM.txt, that is in roughly the same format as the original PRN_GPS file.
-New file is ordered by SVN (then date), has format: initialDate finalDate SVN PRN Block Orbit Clock !notes
+New file is ordered by SVN (then date), has format:
+ *  initialDate finalDate SVN PRN Block Orbit Clock !notes

 nb: 'orbit' never used. program just prints 'orb' (but must be same format as original PRN_GPS file).

-There is also an optional input file, `exceptions.in' where we may list any additional clock assignments that we believe are incorrect in the OAs.
+There is also an optional input file, 'exceptions.in' where we may list any additional clock assignments that we believe are incorrect in the OAs.
 The program will over-ride the OA assignments with those from 'exceptions.in'.
 This file uses same format as above.